MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 same debit and credit amount to the same posting account, you must create a journal entry for each transaction and post through General Ledger in detail.
-If you posted the transaction in summary form, the transaction balance would be zero and posting in General Ledger wouldn’t be allowed.*
+If you posted the transaction in summary form, the transaction balance would be zero and posting in General Ledger wouldn't be allowed.*

 You also can choose whether to print posting journals for each transaction origin.
-We recommend that you choose to print these reports and store them with your company’s permanent records as part of the audit trail, but the choice is yours.
+We recommend that you choose to print these reports and store them with your company's permanent records as part of the audit trail, but the choice is yours.
 For more information on using the audit trail in Microsoft Dynamics GP, refer to the General Ledger documentation.